datakind/student-success-tool/CONTRIBUTING.md

-# Contributing to DOT
+# Contributing to SST

 Hi!
-Thanks for your interest in contributing to this project, we're really excited to see you!
+Thanks for your interest in contributing to DataKind's Student Success Tool, we're really excited to see you!
 In this document we'll try to summarize everything that you need to know to do a good job.

 ## New contributor guide